Written by Steve Munzel

 During the 1980s the Society conducted oral history interviews with persons who recalled the days before Milpitas became a city.
 Transcribing the tapes was begun but the work of completing the task remains to be finished.
 In 1986, the Society sponsored the publishing of Milpitas, The Century of Little Cornfields.
 This book, written by Patricia Loomis, told the story of the people who came to this area.
 It begins with the first land grant ranchos and ends in 1952, as plans were beginning to be made to move the Ford Motor Assembly Plant to Milpitas from Richmond, CA. In the late 1980s, the Society raised funds, including a $100,000 grant received from Shapell Industries in 1990, for the purpose of restoring and preserving some of the most precious of our few remaining historic buildings.

 The Society has been increasingly active in preservation since 1990.

 - In 1992, plans for a new printing for the book, Milpitas: The Century of Little Cornfields, began and in 1999 a new edition was published.

 - In 1992, the badly deteriorated roof of the Alviso adobe was covered by the Society working with the E Clampus Vitus Association.

 - The first firetruck used by the Milpitas Volunteer Fire Department, nicknamed “Leapin’ Lena,”was acquired in 1993 thanks to Ed Cavallini and is now completely restored thanks to Bob Keely and the inmates at Elmwood Correctional Facility.
-Thanks to the efforts made in by Barbara Bowman and the city of Milpitas, today it may be seen displayed at the parking garage entrance to the Milpitas Public Library.
+Thanks to the efforts made by Barbara Bowman and the city of Milpitas, today it is on display at the parking garage entrance to the Milpitas Public Library.